Pendulum (drum and bass band): History

-2002–2007: Hold Your Colour
+2002–2007: Formation and Hold Your Colour

-Before Pendulum, Rob Swire and Gareth McGrillen were in multiple rock and metal music bands before Swire influenced McGrillen into producing electronic music on their computers.
-Harding had been the drummer in a punk band since the mid-1990s.
-Both their bands had played together at the same shows, but they did not meet until a drum & bass night in 2002.
-They all had a passion for electronic music and formed Pendulum, incorporating their previous influences of rock and metal music from their previous projects.

-Pendulum began their career in Perth, Western Australia as a trio of DJs.
-Harding had been active in the Perth drum & bass scene for some time, DJing under the name "El Hornet".
-Swire and McGrillen had played friends parties, mainly DJing from their computers.
-Initially Swire and McGrillen wanted to start a record label and release songs on it.
-One evening they were meant to play a DJ set on The Perth Producers night at The Drumclub, but Swire's hard drive failed.
-Harding offered to play their music instead which was received well.
-They sat down with each other and decided to produce music together under the name Pendulum.
+The band began their career in Perth, Western Australia as a trio of DJs.
+Rob Swire and Gareth McGrillen had been in several rock and metal music bands, while Harding had been the drummer in a punk band during the mid-1990s.
+Harding had been active in the Perth drum and bass scene since the late 1990s, DJing under the name "El Hornet".
+Swire and McGrillen had performed local DJ sets and intended to start a record label.
+They first collaborated during The Perth Producers night at The Drumclub and decided to continue to work together under the name Pendulum.

-The first track the trio produced was 'Vault', which would be released in 2003 on 31 Records to great acclaim within the UK drum & bass scene.
-At that moment they were residing in Perth, but they felt isolated from the drum & bass community.
-Once fellow drum & bass artist DJ Fresh offered them free accommodation in his London flat for eight months, they decided to move to England.
+The first track the trio produced was 'Vault', which would be released in 2003 on 31 Records.
+It resonated with mostly UK fans of the genre, which prompted a move to London in the same year.
 The band also recorded and released 'Spiral / Ulterior Motive' the same year, and in 2004 made their first compilation appearance on 'Jungle Sound: The Bassline Strikes Back!', with several songs featured and Harding in charge of mixing the album's second disc.
 The band was offered an album deal by Breakbeat Kaos, Fresh's label, which resulted in their debut album Hold Your Colour in 2005.
 The album charted in both the United Kingdom and in Australia and was certified as a golden album in Australia.

 Following the success of their 2005 debut album, their label Breakbeat Kaos re-issued the compilation under the name Jungle Sound Gold, the front now saying "mixed by Pendulum".
 The band disapproved of this as they had neither given permission nor been informed about the release, and Pendulum later ended up leaving the label.

 In 2006, the trio became a sextet after introducing Ben Mount as their MC, Peredur ap Gwynedd as their guitarist, and Paul Kodish as their drummer.
 At this time McGrillen began playing bass guitar at live shows and on some studio recordings.